anticher/node-Graphql-apollo/README.md

 - use apollo explorer to check queries and mutations

+- to get authorization token - use jwt query

+- to set authorization token - use apollo explorer Headers

 - we do not check the quality of the code and error catching in this task =)

 - if you have any questions - you can write me in discord @anticher #2619